200+ Epic Gratitude List Ideas for Tough Times

 • Improved coping mechanisms.
 Gratitude can help you develop healthier coping mechanisms for dealing with stress, such as relaxation techniques or mindfulness.

 • Increased self-confidence.
-Recognizing and appreciating your accomplishments can boost your self-esteem and confidence.
+Recognise your accomplishments to boost your self-esteem and confidence.

 • Reduced self-criticism.
-Gratitude can help shift your focus away from negative self-talk and toward your strengths and positive qualities.
+Gratitude helps to shift your focus away from negative self-talk and toward your strengths and positive qualities.

 • Improved self-acceptance.
 Acknowledging and appreciating yourself can lead to greater self-acceptance and self-love.

 • Increased focus and concentration.
-Practicing gratitude can help improve your focus and concentration, allowing you to be more present in the moment.
+Practising gratitude can help improve your focus and concentration, allowing you to be more present in the moment.

 • Reduced rumination.
 Gratitude can help reduce rumination, which is the tendency to dwell on negative thoughts and feelings.